B1Z0N/cpp-dev-resources/C++/ABOUTcpp.md

   learn first depending on community opinions

 # Okay!
 What's next?
 If you are sure about the choice of C++, then start reading books/tutorials and writing code.
 Create [pet projects](https://en.wiktionary.org/wiki/pet_project).
 But you should be aware of the fact, that for creating pet projects in C++, you should have good imgaination.

+This repo could provide you with books/tutorials.
+So continue reading, go to the [C++ resources](futurelink) section.